group of workers standing, but one is sitting on a stool because of ankylosing spondylitis

 Even as I write those words, I shiver a little.
 Talking openly about your ankylosing spondylitis is never easy, especially at work.
 Your illness is and should be a private matter, but unfortunately, disclosure is sometimes your only option.

 For me, I choose to tell my direct colleagues.
-I work with them and I want them to understand why I might struggle in certain areas, and why I might need to accommodate my environment or teaching style.
+I work with them, and I want them to understand why I might struggle to work in certain areas due to pain and why I might need to accommodate my environment or teaching style.
 I trust that they will understand and accept my needs.

-Now that I have protection under ADA, I am fully out.
-Because I have this federal document, I feel I am able to openly discuss my AS.
-My supervisors know and they are accepting of me.
+Now that I have protection under the ADA, I am fully out.
+Because I have this federal document, I feel I can openly discuss my AS.
+My supervisors know, and they accept me.

 This is my story, you may be in a different situation, so do what is best for you and share what you want with whomever you want.